ThirVondukr/passlib/docs/lib/passlib.context.rst

 ======================
 .. class:: CryptContext(schemes=None, \*\*kwds)

-    Helper for encrypting passwords using different algorithms.
+    Helper for hashing passwords using different algorithms.

     At its base, this is a proxy object that makes it easy to use multiple :class:`~passlib.ifc.PasswordHash` objects at the same time.